 I AM BACK!
 I can’t believe it’s been four months since I wrote my last KDrama review—The Lonely Shining Goblin.
 I thought I’d never recover from that one.
 HUH.
 Now, I can’t shut up about Chicago Typewriter!
 HOW IT IS SO UNDERRATED HERE?!
 HOW?!
 HOW CAN YOU SLEEP ON THIS GREAT STORYTELLING???

-Chicago Typewriter is about three friends during 1930 Joseon who fight against Japanese occupation.
+Chicago Typewriter was about three friends during 1930 Joseon who foght against Japanese occupation.
 80 years after, they met again due to unfinished business they had before.
-Will they be able to fulfill their promise in the past?
-How will they manage to accept their reincarnated selves in the present time?
-What awaits for them in the future aside from a liberated country?
+Would they be able to fulfill their promise in the past?
+How would they manage to accept their reincarnated selves in the present time?
+What awaited for them in the future aside from a liberated country?

 I love how the story has a touch of mystery that I couldn’t wait to unravel the whole narrative since the first episode.
 You have this idea that their past lives were tragic but how exactly it’s gonna end?
 It was both misleading and predictable in a way but without jeopardizing its coherent trajectory.

 They spent their youth using both intelligence and violence as resistance to Japanese rule.
 It opened a door for us to appreciate more the independence we have now—not just in South Korea or here in the Philippines but also in other places around the world.

 The writer in me wanted to weep on this part.
 I can relate in so many levels.
 Let’s all write something good.
 Together, we can create a better nation.

 Yoo Ah In as Han Se Joo (present) | Seo Hwi Young (past)